Are you one click away from starting your Google AdWords campaign to generate real estate leads?

 I mention this because some conditions might not get the same average results.

-Remember that the above data comes from real estate professionals that managed to get a Google AdWords campaign to work.
+Remember that the above data comes from real estate professionals who got a Google AdWords campaign to work.
 Many more real estate professionals likely didn’t manage to work (Google survivorship bias).

 So, ending this article, I would like to make you aware of the common pitfalls that may lead to your Google Ads campaigns not getting you the same results.